-Yet it was ‘Blue Peter’ that cemented Gethin’s reputation as a talented and confident presenter in 2005.
+Gethin’s three and a half year run as a presenter on the longest running children’s show in the world, Blue Peter solidified his reputation as a talented and confident presenter.
 The show saw Gethin visit 31 countries, taking on the most extreme and obscure challenges of his life, from flying with the Red Arrows in a WW2 Spitfire to being attacked by an alligator in a Louisiana swamp.
-He also raced a horse at 40mph, skated the infamous Cresta Run in St Moritz, fought as a Samurai Warrior in Japan, and survived a life threatening submarine escape training exercise.
-All of these achievements aside, Gethin’s biggest moment was when he became the first ever civilian to finish the UK Royal Marine Commando 30 mile Yomp – finishing in a time of 8hrs 20mins.
+He also raced a horse at 40mph, skated the infamous Cresta Run in St Moritz, fought as a Samurai Warrior in Japan, and survived a life-threatening submarine escape training exercise.
+All these achievements aside, Gethin’s biggest moment was when he became the first ever civilian to finish the UK Royal Marine Commando 30 mile Yomp – finishing in a time of 8hrs 20mins.

-2010 also saw Gethin return to the stage, as the Narrator in ‘The Rocky Horror Show’ at Venue Cymru, Llandudno.
-The same year also saw Gethin begin his ongoing commitment to Remembrance Day.
-Having visited and reported from Iraq and Afghanistan numerous times, Gethin hosts BBC1’s ‘Remembrance Week’, a series of special shows which recognise and remember those who payed the ultimate sacrifice for their country.
-This series has won an RTS award for Best Daytime Show.
+Gethin has also fulfilled a long-term commitment to Remembrance Day.
+Having visited and reported from Iraq and Afghanistan numerous times, Gethin hosted BBC1’s Remembrance Week, a series of special shows which recognise and remember those who paid the ultimate sacrifice for their country.
+The series won an RTS award for Best Daytime Show.

 Gethin is also familiar with audiences in the US, with previous roles including host of Dancing With The Stars: All Access and Fear: Buried Alive for network channel A&E. In 2017, Gethin continued his association with the US by fronting a brand-new online series for NFL UK, bringing American Football to the British mainstream.